ICIJ/datashare-keycloak-integration/README.md

 ## Steps to manually reproduce the demo

-The aim of the demo is to integrate DataShare with an Oauth provider, any other steps are omitted.
+The aim of the demo is to integrate Datashare with an Oauth provider, any other steps are omitted.

 1. Ensure the demo is off with `docker-compose down`.
 2. Clean the environment to ensure there is no preseeded data, run: